Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Introduction

-Through this process, the DepAD framework decomposes the unsupervised anomaly detection problem into local feature selection and prediction problems to facilitate efficient dependency-based anomaly detection on high dimensional data.
-Moreover, DepAD enables the use of off-the-shelf feature selection, prediction and anomaly score ensemble techniques to assemble hundreds of anomaly detection methods for various applications.
-In this paper, we analyze what and how to utilize the off-the-shelf techniques in the context of anomaly detection.
-We also propose techniques specialized for the DepAD framework.
-To empirically study the impact of different techniques, we first instantiate dependency-based methods with different candidates techniques, then conduct experiments to compare their performance.
-To show the effectiveness of the DepAD framework, we compare DepAD methods with state-of-the-art anomaly detection methods.
-The results show that the DepAD methods outperform the comparison methods in most cases.
+To address these gaps, this paper introduces a \textbf{Dep}endency-based \textbf{A}nomaly \textbf{D}etection framework (DepAD) to provide a general approach to dependency-based anomaly detection.
+For each phase of the DepAD framework, this paper analyzes what and how to utilize the off-the-shelf techniques in the context of anomaly detection.
+We systematically and empirically investigate the performance of different off-the-shelf techniques in each phase and their combinations to identify well-performing methods.
+We also examine the impact of different data characteristics on the performance of the DepAD methods.
 Lastly, we use a case study to demonstrate the interpretability of the DepAD framework.

-In summary, the main contributions of this work are as follows: \begin{itemize} \item We propose a dependency-based anomaly detection framework, DepAD, to provide a unified dependency-based anomaly detection process.
-DepAD is effective, reconfigurable with off-the-shelf techniques for different applications, scalable to high-dimensional data, and able to produce interpretable results.
+In summary, the main contributions of this work are as follows: \begin{itemize} \item We propose a dependency-based anomaly detection framework, DepAD, to provide a general approach to dependency-based anomaly detection.
+DepAD offers a holistic approach to guide the development of dependency-based anomaly detection methods.
+DepAD is effective and adaptable, utilizing off-the-shelf techniques for diverse applications.

-\item We investigate and analyze the use of off-the-shelf techniques for the DepAD framework to enable the configuration (instantiation) of hundreds of dependency-based anomaly detection methods from the DepAD framework.
+\item We systematically and empirically study the performance of representative off-the-shelf techniques and their combinations in the DepAD framework.
+We identify two well-performing dependency-based methods.
+The two DepAD algorithms consistently outperform nine benchmark algorithms on 32 datasets.

-\item We comprehensively and empirically study the performance of representative off-the-shelf techniques for the DepAD framework and compare DepAD methods with state-of-the-art anomaly detection methods.
-The results have shown the effectiveness and efficiency of the DepAD framework. \item To manifest the interpretability of the DepAD framework, we illustrate how to explain identified anomalies through a case study. \end{itemize}
+\item We conduct a case study to demonstrate the capability of DepAD to provide insightful interpretations for detected anomalies. \end{itemize}